Learning how to speak to personal training clients is an important part of your role as a fitness professional.

 But recent evidence reveals that not all cues are beneficial for clients.
 In fact, some forms of communication and cueing can be detrimental to how the client perceives their body, you as their trainer, and the future relationship your client has with exercise.

 In short, personal trainers have a huge influence on their clients’ psyche!
 This is a privilege that should be wielded carefully and not taken lightly.
-Below we have a complete list of tips and tactics to improve your client’s satisfaction with your cueing and comments, which ultimately leads to better client results!
+Below we have a complete list of tips and tactics dedicated to communication skills for personal trainers in order to improve your client’s satisfaction with your cueing and comments, which ultimately leads to better client results!

-As you journey with your client, both of you will benefit from using Exercise.com’s All-in-One Business Platform to maintain a constant stream of positive communication.
+As you journey with your client, both of you will benefit from using the Exercise.com Business Platform to maintain a constant stream of positive communication.
 Book a demo today to learn more!

 While noteworthy concerns, this approach fails to be empathetic towards the client.
 The reality is you shouldn’t take a one-size-fits-all approach to personal training.